Two-front war: World War II

 A two-front war scenario, almost identical to the first World War would eventually aggregate in the European theatre during World War II, when Nazi Germany confronted allied France, Great Britain, Belgium, the Netherlands and later the United States in the west and the Soviet Union to the east.

 Adolf Hitler initially attempted to avoid a two-front war as he engaged and crushed his opponents successively.
 In 1940, however, he failed to beat Great Britain in the air battle and in 1941 attacked the Soviet Union.
 Great Britain in relative safety on its island remained unbeaten and managed to maintain the western front.
-Hitler also failed to neutralize Great Britain and avoid a two-front war.

 Germany, that lacked the resources for a long war, failed to achieve a quick victory in the east and eventually collapsed under the pressure of a war of attrition on two fronts, accelerated by a surge of resistance and partisan groups in virtually all occupied countries.
 Reduced production output and dwindling replacements of casualties as a consequence of massive material warfare and Allied strategic bombing and shortages in fuel and raw materials increasingly prevented the continuation of German offensive - and Blitzkrieg tactics.
 In contrast, steadily improving Allied cooperative warfare, based on an exponentially growing war industry brought about the inevitable total military defeat for Germany.

 The United States, who had, since December 1941, primarily focused on the conflict with the Japanese Empire, eventually established an Atlantic front in order to support their European allies, beginning in November 1942 with an amphibious landing in North Africa, later to continue the campaign in Sicily and on the Italian peninsula and invade France on the beaches of Normandy in 1944.
 Their colossal military strength and favorable strategic position in between two oceans without territorial borders to any of the Axis powers allowed the US forces to safely wage an offensive two-front war by maintaining the initiative in the Pacific War, contain and defeat Japan and also increase American presence in Europe that ensures Allied victory over Nazi Germany.

-The Axis Powers had the opportunity to force the Soviet Union into a two-front war by means of a Japanese attack in the Soviet Far East, but Japan decided against it as it had been defeated in the Soviet–Japanese border conflicts.
+The Axis powers had the opportunity to force the Soviet Union into a two-front war by means of a Japanese attack in the Soviet Far East, but Japan decided against it as it had been defeated in the Soviet–Japanese border conflicts.
 The Soviet Union and Japan refrained from mutual hostilities until the 9 August 1945, three months after the surrender of Germany.
 Thus, Japan fought a two-front war in China in the Second Sino-Japanese War and against the United States in the Pacific Theatre.
 The Soviet Union worsened the Japanese position by invading Manchuria.

 Poland fought a two front war with Germany and Russia during WWII.